Impacts of Aggregation on Model Diversity and Consumer Utility

-In the previous subsection, we showed that winrate and consumer welfare can be misaligned in this model replacement setting.
-Here, we will show that our weighted winrate objective can better align producer incentives with consumer welfare.

-Specifically, Lemma \ref{lem:valueincent} begins by showing that weighted winrate incentivizes producers to improve in different tasks whenever the models start out by being sufficiently specialized: that is, when their winrates begin by being sufficiently different.
+\begin{restatable}{theorem}{winvaluepick} For $\nagents=2$ agents optimizing for winrate, agents would always pick the \emph{same} task to increase value in, whereas agents optimizing for consumer welfare always pick \emph{different} tasks. \end{restatable} Lemma \ref{lem:valueincent} shows that our proposed mechanism, weighted winrate, incentivizes behavior aligned with social welfare maximization whenever the models start out by being sufficiently specialized: that is, when their winrates begin by being sufficiently different.

-\begin{restatable}{lemma}{valueincent} For $\nagents=2$ agents, consider any pair of tasks $i,j$.
-With weighted winrate, agents are incentivized to improve in \emph{different tasks} whenever agents begin by being sufficiently specialized (e.g. $\abs{\ppick_a(\valvec_i) - \ppick_a(\valvec_j)}$ is sufficiently large). \end{restatable}

-While Lemma \ref{lem:valueincent} showed that weighted winrate increases the incentives of producers to specialize, it does \emph{not} address whether weighted winrate increases consumer welfare.
-In the next set of results, we study how and when weighted winrate leads to increased consumer welfare.
-Specifically,

-\begin{definition} For model replacement, instantaneous consumer welfare is the \emph{sum} of change in consumer welfare, given the instantaneous change in all producers' values over tasks.
-That is, if $\task_j^*$ is the task that producer $j$ chooses to improve in, then instantaneous consumer welfare is given by:

-\end{definition} Note that the term in Definition \ref{def:instantaneoususerutility} incorporates both a change in the value of the response ($\valvec_{i, \task_j^*}$) as well as a change in the probability that any particular response is picked ($\ppick_i(\valvec_{\task_j^*})$).
-We will draw on results from Section \ref{sec:helpuser} around how user utility changes when model values are increased, especially the \enquote{non-monotonicity} discussed in Subsection \ref{sec:userchange}.